-Newcastle on Tyne; Hood Street Salem MNC chapel
+Newcastle on Tyne; Hood Street Salem Methodist New Connexion chapel

 The Manor Chare chapel having become too small for the growing congregations and Sunday School by 1834, the members began the task of raising the money for a new chapel.
 Various bazaars were held raising substantial amounts of money and frequented by all classes of society.
 One example was of a sale in 1836 which raised £170 on the first day and over £200 on the second.
 Records show that the Trustees contacted all the titled persons and business owners in the area who gave generously.
 The foundation stones of the new chapel, then on an un-named street, were laid in 1835, by William Ridgway of North Staffordshire and afterwards 250 persons sat down to tea in the Music Hall itself recently opened.